-Many people with dementia stay independent long after their diagnosis and continue to do many of the things they enjoyed before.
+Many people with dementia stay independent long after their diagnosis and continue to do many of the things they enjoy.

-But over time, dementia can reduce your ability to remember people and places, look after yourself, and make decisions for yourself.
+But, over time, dementia can reduce your ability to remember people and places, look after yourself, and make decisions for yourself.

 Planning for your future can reassure you that you have arrangements in place if there comes a time when you can no longer make or communicate your decisions.
 It also lets you think about how you would like to be supported and cared for.
-See pages 31-32 for more advice about planning for the future.
+See pages 31-38 for more advice about planning for the future.

-"I was diagnosed six years ago, but me and my wife are still going on holidays together."
+"I was diagnosed six years ago, but my wife and I are still going on holidays together."